Cybersecurity Labelling Scheme (CLS)

 The Common Criteria is based on an international standard (ISO/IEC 15408) for the security evaluation of IT products and is commonly used to provide moderate to high security assurance typically expected of enterprise IT products.

 On the other hand, the Cybersecurity Labelling Scheme is a basic cybersecurity hygiene scheme for consumer smart devices.
 It takes reference from an international standard (ETSI EN 303 645) which provides a set of baseline security and data protection provisions that are applicable to consumer IoT products connected to network infrastructure (such as Internet or home network) and aims to provide basic security assurance.

-1. How do I verify the authenticity of the CLS label?
+1. How do I verify the authenticity of the Cybersecurity Label?

-You can check this link here to access the current list of CLS-labelled products.
+You can check this link here to access the current list of CLS labelled products.
 Only products labelled by CSA will be listed.
-If you come across a product that is not listed on CSA’s website but bears the CLS label, please alert us at email@example.com.
+If you come across a product that is not listed on CSA’s website but bears the Cybersecurity Label, please alert us at firstname.lastname@example.org.

 1. How is the Cybersecurity Labels used?